dbads/retest-automation/README.md

 This extension allows me to retrigger Jenkins pipeline for my pull requests on Github.

-To Use you can unpack the extension. chrome://extensions/ > load unpacked > select the extension folder
+To Use you can unpack the extension. <br>
+chrome://extensions/ > load unpacked > select the extension folder